 Below are 3 kettlebell workouts that are not just physically exhausting but also mentally taxing.
 It takes a lot of willpower to get through them but they will help make you stronger, slimmer, and improve your cardio quicker than standard kettlebell workouts.
 Read on to learn what I love and hate about each of them!

 Dubbed the CTCF 100 Challenge, this workout from Cavemantraining actually comes with a disclaimer:

 “This is not for the faint-hearted.
 This simple combination of 2 grueling exercises is super anaerobic and will skyrocket your heart rate in no time.”

 Now, one could be forgiven for thinking that a workout with only two exercises wouldn’t pose such a challenge.
 I definitely didn’t think that I would be pouring buckets of sweat at the end!
 Yes, it does call for a high amount of reps (100 burpees and 200 dead snatches) but the very nature and transition between those two exercises is what makes it so difficult.

 I honestly didn’t know what a burpee was before I discovered this workout.
-The CrossFit variation, as you can see in the above video, is essentially a hybrid of a push-up and jumping jack.
+As you can see in the above video, the CrossFit variation is essentially a hybrid of a push-up and jumping jack.
 It’s a quick move that goes from horizontal to vertical.
 The 2nd exercise, the kettlebell dead snatch, has you lifting the kettlebell from the floor all the way to the ceiling in one swift motion.
 It’s an exercise I still struggle with and requires a precise technique which is all the more apparent the heavier the kettlebell is.